openfl/OpenFLDevelopersGuide/basics-of-networking-and-communication/network-connectivity-changes.md

 The URLMonitor class determines if HTTP requests can be made to a specified address at port 80 (the typical port for HTTP communication).
 The following code uses an instance of the URLMonitor class to detect connectivity changes to the Adobe website:

+import air.net.URLMonitor;
+import openfl.net.URLRequest;
+import openfl.events.StatusEvent;

-import air.net.URLMonitor; import flash.net.URLRequest; import flash.events.StatusEvent; var monitor:URLMonitor;
+var monitor:URLMonitor;

 monitor = new URLMonitor(new URLRequest(&#039;http://www.example.com&#039;)); monitor.addEventListener(StatusEvent.STATUS, announceStatus); monitor.start();